unstoppabledomains/docs/src/browser-resolution/browser-resolution-algorithm.md

 * `dns.*` - for traditional DNS records
 * `dweb.*` - for distributed content records
-* `browser.*` - hint records to help browser determine a preferred content display method
+* `browser.*` - hint records to help browser determine a preferred hypermedia protocol

 If you are looking for a way to get records associated with a domain, see [Resolving domain records](../domain-registry-essentials/resolving-domain-records.md).